Type 2 Diabetes Guide

 Medium GI fruits include cantaloupe, pineapple, and watermelon, among others.

+These low-glycemic index fruits are just the beginning.
 Focusing on a low glycemic diet can be a useful tool in helping a diabetic control blood sugar levels.
 However, it is a combination of exercise, healthy diet, and medications (where necessary) that will help you control your diabetes.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.